apache/druid/docs/api-reference/retention-rules-api.md

 ## Create or update retention rules for a datasource

 Update a datasource with a list of rules.
 Retention rules can be submitted as an array of rule objects in the request body.
+Rules are read in the order in which they appear, see [rule structure](../operations/rule-configuration.md) for more information.
 The endpoint supports a set of optional header parameters to populate the `author` and `comment` fields in the `auditInfo` property retrieved in audit history.

 Note that this endpoint returns an `HTTP 200 Success` code message even if the `datasource` is invalid.